PrincexMacbay/saas_platform/PROJECT_REPORT.md

 - **Password Hashing**: bcryptjs with salt rounds for secure password storage
   - **Implementation**: Passwords are automatically hashed using bcryptjs with 12 salt rounds before being stored in the database (configured in `server/models/User.js`)
   - **Security Level**: 12 salt rounds provides strong protection against rainbow table attacks and brute force attempts
+  - **How Password Verification Works**:
+    - When a user registers, their plaintext password is hashed with a random salt and stored (e.g., `"MyPassword123"` → `"$2a$12$xyz...hashedvalue"`)
+    - When a user logs in, they provide their plaintext password again
-  - **Verification**: The `validatePassword()` method compares plain-text passwords with hashed versions during login
+    - The `validatePassword()` method calls `bcrypt.compare(plaintextPassword, storedHash)`
+    - **bcrypt.compare() internally**:
+      1. Extracts the salt from the stored hash (the salt is embedded in the hash string)
+      2. Hashes the provided plaintext password using that same extracted salt
+      3. Compares the newly generated hash with the stored hash
+      4. Returns `true` if they match, `false` otherwise
+    - This works because bcrypt hashes are deterministic: the same password + same salt = same hash
+    - The salt is randomly generated during registration, so even identical passwords produce different hashes for different users
-  - **Protection**: Even if the database is compromised, passwords cannot be reversed to their original form
+  - **Protection**: Even if the database is compromised, passwords cannot be reversed to their original form.
+The one-way hashing means you can verify a password is correct, but cannot retrieve the original password from the hash

 - **Role-Based Access Control**: Admin and member role separation
   - **Implementation**: Users have a `role` field (`'user'`, `'admin'`, or `'moderator'`) stored in the database